FBAGSTM/AED4/docs/README.md

     - modify the fail message step since it's just a SageMaker log.

     > [!WARNING]
-    > You can remove these validation parameters entirely; however, doing so may result in an inaccurate pipeline and AI model passing the validation step.
+    You can remove these validation parameters entirely; however, doing so may result in an inaccurate pipeline and AI model passing the validation step.

-3. `Other Parameter`
+3. **Other Parameters**
     For other parameters or nested parameters, it is recommended not to modify them unless you intend to change the core architecture or functionality of the pipeline.

     | Parameter	| Default Value	| Description	|Can Be Modified?